 Included: B, L, D

-Guests leave for stateside departures from the Florence airport or enjoy a day of rest before continuing to Bologna for the Optional Extension (Tour 1 only).
+Guests leave for stateside departures from the Florence airport or enjoy a day of rest before continuing to Bologna for the Optional Extension.

 OPTIONAL EXTENSION: BOLOGNA AND RAVENNA

 A sea of red tiled roofs punctuated by Medieval towers extends over a beautifully-colonnaded network of streetscapes in the ancient Etruscan city of Bologna.
 Although often overlooked by tourists, this center of food, music, and education boasts a high concentration of varied architectural styles from Roman to Gothic to Renaissance and beyond.
 Our four-night program delves into Bologna’s past with a day trip to nearby Ravenna to discover that city’s magical legacy as mainland Italy’s capital of Byzantine mosaics.

 We gather in Bologna, the vibrant and historic capital of the Emilia-Romagna region.
 The elegant Grand Hotel Majestic sits in the heart of the city, set within an 18th-century palazzo designed for Cardinal Prospero Lambertini, who later became Pope.
 An introductory walking tour ends with a visit to the Collezioni Comunali d’Arte in Piazza Maggiore and is followed by dinner.

 Included: L, D